stromatolith/RP_Bubble/README.md

 # RP_Bubble
 Dynamics of acoustically driven bubbles arising from the Rayleigh-Plesset (RP) equation

 I wanted to create own solution data from a Rayleigh-Plesset equation in order to be able to create plots zooming into the moment of speed reversal at minimal radius.
-I found this piece of code here `http://pastebin.com/JvzaaUGm` which served me as a starting point.
+I found [this piece of code](http://pastebin.com/JvzaaUGm) which served me as a starting point.

 ## What is the Rayleigh-Plesset equation?